 The Keys of Middle-earth: Discovering Medieval Literature through the Fiction of J. R. R. Tolkien, S. Lee and E. Solopova (Basingstoke: Palgrave Macmillan, 2005) - A new edition is in planning!

 [editor] General Prologue to the Canterbury Tales on CD-ROM (Cambridge: Cambridge University Press, 2000)

-The Index of Middle English Verse, Linne R. Mooney and Elizabeth Solopova with Daniel W. Mosser and David H. Radcliffe
+The Index of Middle English Verse, with Linne R. Mooney, Daniel W. Mosser and David H. Radcliffe

 The Gough Map of Great Britain, digital edition and facsimile, with Keith Lilly (Queen's University Belfast), Nick Millea (Bodleian Library Oxford) and Paul Vetch (King’s College London)

 'Manuscript Evidence for the Patronage, Ownership and Use of the Wycliffite Bible', Form and Function in the Late Medieval Bible, ed.
-Eyal Poleg and Laura Light (Leiden, The Manuscript World, forthcoming in 2012).
+Eyal Poleg and Laura Light (Leiden: Brill, 2013), 333-49.

 'The Liturgical Psalter in Medieval Europe', Jewish and Christian Approaches to the Psalms: Conflict and Convergence, ed.
 Susan Gillingham (Oxford: OUP, 2013), 89-104.